dgroomes/mongodb-playground/README.md

 ### `incremental/`

-This is an intermediate MongoDB example that showcases how you might incrementally load input data into an existing analytical data set.
+This is an intermediate MongoDB example that showcases how you might incrementally load input data into an existing materialized view.
 This is extended from the [*Aggregation with the Zip Code Data Set*](https://docs.mongodb.com/manual/tutorial/aggregation-zip-code-data-set/) example on the MongoDB website.

 See the README in [incremental/](incremental/).